 Death Valley is home to some of the most unique natural beauty you will find in the United States.
 With vibrant colored hills, arid desert basins, and high mountain peaks, the park offers visitors something new to see around every corner.
 Personally, we’ve been to Death Valley National Park a few times now and still feel like we have plenty left to see!

-Death Valley is one of the hottest places on earth, and definitely a place to be avoided during summer in my opinion.
+Death Valley is one of the hottest places on earth, and in my opinion, it’s definitely a place to be avoided during summer.
 It also gets quite cold in winter, making the shoulder seasons the best time to visit.
 Early spring (March-May) is about as perfect as it gets in the park, allowing you to hit the hiking trails in warm weather without the brutal heat of summer.

 Southern California, on the border of California and Nevada.
 Click here for Google Maps directions.